Meeting the needs of all students

 Support for Students with Additional Learning Needs

 In supporting students with additional learning needs, particularly those with a disability, the central focus is on the needs of the individual student rather than the disability, medical condition, language background or giftedness.
 While it is important to understand the nature of the student’s condition and the educational implications of the condition, it is equally important, if not more so, to focus on the student’s abilities.
-Students have the same educational, social, spiritual and emotional needs of their peers.
+Students have the same educational, social, spiritual and emotional needs as their peers.
 What may vary is the nature and level of support students with disabilities and special learning needs require to access, participate and achieve the same educational opportunities as other students.

 We endeavour to provide educational programs of quality that are adjusted for students with disabilities.

 We are committed to: